A few years ago, I read a witty quote that went as follows:

 CEO: “What if we don’t and they stay?”

 This brief exchange captures the essence of a frequent dilemma of many Indian companies.
 Given the high attrition rates in most companies, the fear of losing employees limits investments.
-And while low investment in Learning and Development (L&D) is more likely in a small or medium sized business with limited resources – it is at such sizes that training could have the highest ROI!
+And while low investment in Learning and Development (L&D) is more likely in a small or medium sized business with limited resources – it is at such sizes that Managed Training Services could have the highest ROI!

 In case of the above exchange between CFO and CEO, both have the best interest of the company in mind.
 However, the answer lies somewhere in between – and varies across geographies.